VeeamHub/powershell/VBO-ProxyAutomation/Azure/README.md

 * Create a Windows scheduled task on the VB365 server to run the script at intervals
   * Adjust the $CheckTime variable to fit within your scheduled task interval
     * Ex.
-If the task runs every 5 minutes, then I can set $Checktime = 4 so that it checks for running job sessions for 4 minutes and then the script will complete and restart at the 5th minute unless a job is found and the automation kicks in.
+If the task runs every 5 minutes, then I can set $Checktime = 4 so that it checks for running job sessions for 4 minutes and then the script will complete and restart at the next 5 minute interval (1 minute between) unless a job is found and the automation kicks in.